amy324/Ticket-Raising-Platform-Backend/README.md

 Welcome to the Ticket-Raising Platform Backend repository!
 This project serves as a portfolio piece demonstrating best practices in Golang backend development.
 Below you'll find detailed documentation and guides for understanding and deploying the backend application.

-The server is currently live at https://ticketplatform.onrender.com/.
-Confirm the server's operation by visiting the link; if you see `{"message": "Hello, World!"}`, the server is up and running.

 ## Project Overview